Freelunch-AI/docs/brunos_notes.md

     These products typically help you with all the steps in the ML lifecyle in an easy way. __Problems:__ (1) they lock you in too much, killing your flexibility; (2) they are slow to change because they are not tool integrators; (3) they are expensive; (4) they dont offer improtant capabilities we do (e.g., Platform-level Experiment Tracking & Evaluation, and Simulation-based Observability)

     2. __Open-source MLOPs all-in-ones__ (if you consider them as a whole, they are competitiors.
-However, Pizza makes use of components of them as interchangable tool backends (e.g., Kubeflow pipelines, MLFlow tracking and NVIDIA Triton))
+However, Freelunch makes use of components of them as interchangable tool backends (e.g., Kubeflow pipelines, MLFlow tracking and NVIDIA Triton))
         1. General Purpose
             1. Set of Workload Components
                 1. *TFX* (all of the components are tasks except for tf serving which is a service)